Women in the Ottoman Empire: Politics

-Prior to the sixteenth century, women did not hold a great deal of political influence, until Suleiman ascended the throne in 1520, which marked the beginning of the Sultanate of Women.
+Prior to the sixteenth century, women did not hold considerable political influence, until Suleiman ascended the throne in 1520, which marked the beginning of the Sultanate of Women.
 The mother of the Sultan, who would herself have likely been a slave in the Imperial Harem, would garner the special status of valide sultan and could enjoy enormous political influence.
 Valide sultans and leading concubines aided in the creation of domestic political factions, in negotiation with foreign ambassadors and as advisers to the sultan.
 The importance of the Imperial Harem grew as women became more politically influential; with this growth, more opportunities for women were opened as well.

 During this era, high-ranking women were politically influential and two of them granted public importance.
 Two important figures that modeled this public importance were Kösem Sultan and Turhan Sultan: with their roles, they transitioned the relationship of the valide sultan and her son from a strictly private one to one that incorporated the empire.
 Despite the new prominence of the Imperial Harem, most of the women remained constricted to its wall.
 Only the valide sultan exercised mobility outside the Imperial Harem: even this mobility was limited.
 The valide sultan would attend public ceremonies and even meetings with high ranking government officials, all the while remaining heavily veiled.
 Due to their confinement, the women of the Imperial Harem had many networks that aided in their political influence, and this granted them considerable control; the valide sultan, haseki sultan and leading concubines had the capability to shape the careers of all harem officials by arranging marriages of princesses or of manumitted slaves.